gskinner/flutter_animate/README.md

   .blur(end: 8.0) // inherits the delay & duration from move
 ```

-`Animate` also has a `delay` parameter, which happens before the animation runs.
+`Animate` also has its own `delay` parameter, which happens before the animation
+runs.
 Unlike the delay on an `Effect`, it is only applied once if the animation
 repeats.

 ``` dart